Jenner, California: 2020

-2000
+There were 161 housing units at an average density of 76.3 /mi2, of which 80 (49.7%) were occupied.
+Of these, 63 (78.8%) were owner-occupied, and 17 (21.3%) were occupied by renters.

+Languages

 As of Census 2000, figures for Jenner's zip code showed that of the primary languages spoken in Jenner 94% spoke English while 6% did not; of those, 2% spoke French, 2% spoke Spanish, 1% spoke German, 1% spoke Urdu, and less than 1% spoke a Native American language.

 Climate

 Jenner experiences a cool summer Mediterranean climate (Köppen climate classification Csb) typical of coastal areas of California.
 The wet season, typified by heavy rainfall, is from October to May.
 Summers are often overcast, the sun blocked by marine layer clouds that keep it cool, humid, and often drizzly in the night and morning hours.

+Education

+The school districts are Monte Rio Union Elementary School District and West Sonoma County Union High School District.